CMLL World Heavyweight Championship: History

 Máximo Sexy won the championship on January 30, 2015, by defeating El Terrible.
 (Note: CMLL (2015) "Con el carisma y amor desbordante que define a MAXIMO "La vida en rosa" además de su buen luchar, el integrante de la dinastía Alvarado se convirtió en Campeón, luego de derrotar al Líder de los TRT, El Terrible," ("With the charisma and overflowing love that defines Maximo "The life in pink", who in addition to being a good wrestler, is a member of the Alvarado dynasty, became Champion, after defeating the leader of TRT, El Terrible,")) On May 22, 2017, then-reigning champion Máximo Sexy was fired by CMLL for his involvement in an act of vandalism and the championship was vacated.
 (Note: CMLL (2017): "De la misma manera se da a conocer que los luchadores Máximo, La Máscara y Bobby Villa han dejado de pertenecer a esta empresa, quedando vacantes los cinturones que los dos primeros ostentaban" ("At the same time they announced that wrestlers Máximo, La Máscara and Bobby Villa no longer work for the company, leaving the championships held by the first two vacant")) (Note: Súper Luchas (May 20, 2017): "Al otro día, La Máscara, Máximo, Psycho Clown, Brazo de Platino, Alimaña (cuñado de Brazo de Oro) y otros más, acudieron a la Arena México a destrozar el auto del Guerrero." ("The next day, La Máscara, Másximo, Psycho Clown, Brazo de Platino, Alimaña (Brazo deo Oro's brother-in-law) and others, went to Arena Mexico to destroy Guerrero's car."))
 On June 6, 2017, Marco Corleone won a 10-man torneo cibernetico match to become the new CMLL World Heavyweight Champion, but he vacated the title after 442 days when he left the promotion. Último Guerrero won the title for a second time when he defeated Diamante Azul in the finals of a tournament on October 16, 2018.

+Hechicero shown here with the title belt around his waist during an AEW Dynamite episode.

 After 1,074 days, Hechicero defeated Último Guerrero at CMLL 88.
 Aniversario to win the title.
 Hechicero lost the title on November 7, 2022 against Gran Guerrero.